-8.5 Assumptions made when producing this Local Plan
+8.4 Assumptions made when producing this Local Plan

 The following general assumptions have been made when producing this Local Plan.
-There are also specific assumptions made in particular evidence studies.
+There are also specific assumptions made in particular evidence studies for example the Viability Study assumed a developer profit of 20% is acceptable.
 In particular we have assumed that:

-- Great Yarmouth is able to accommodate our unmet housing need as set out in the Housing Topic Paper and at policy PUBSP19. - The Local Plan will start to be reviewed within around 18 months of being adopted. - That in general many of the existing policies are fit for purpose, albeit with some amendments and so have been rolled forward to this Local Plan.
+- Great Yarmouth is able to accommodate our housing need as set out in the Housing Topic Paper and at policy PUBxxxx. - The Local Plan will start to be reviewed within up to 18 months of being adopted. - That in general many of the existing policies are fit for purpose, albeit with some amendments and have been rolled forward to this Local Plan.
 No policies have been saved. - That the impact of Brexit on the production of the Local Plans is unknown and that this Local Plan has been produced in line with current regulations.
-See Brexit statement in section 1.
+See Brexit statement at xxx.

-8.6 The next sections of the Publication Local Plan
+8.5 The next sections of the Publication Local Plan

 The following sections cover the same themes as in the Broads Local Plan: Issues and Options consultation document and Preferred Options document.
-Taking into account the responses to the issues and related options, preferred options and evidence we have produced the following policies.
+Taking into account the responses to the issues and related options, preferred options and evidence we have produced the following draft final policies.